flexera-public/cmdb/README.md

 JSON and YAML files are both supported.
 The structured data within each file can contain arbitrarily-deep subtrees which are interpreted as subkeys, sub-subkeys and so forth.

-# Data Model

-This library models all data sources as hierarchical key/value stores whose leaf nodes can be strings, numbers, booleans, or lists; maps are not allowed.

-This model is a "least common denominator" simplification of the data models of YML, JSON, ZooKeeper and etcd; by disallowing maps as the values of keys, it avoids ambiguity over whether a map should be treated as a subtree or as a distinct value.

-## Source Prefixes

-Some CMDB sources have a `prefix`, indicating that _all_ keys contained in that source begin with the same prefix.
-No two sources may share a prefix, ensuring that sources don't "hide" each others' data.
-The prefix of a source is usually automatically determined by the final component of its URL, e.g. the filename in the case of `file://` sources and the final path component in the case of `consul://` or other network sources.

-## Inheritance

-The uniqueness constraint on prefixes means that all sources' keys are disjoint; there is no such thing as "inheritance" in the CMDB data model.
-You are free to create sources that have _no_ prefix, which permits overlap and therefore inheritance between sources, but this contradicts the design goals of CMDB and is strongly discouraged.

-## Ambiguous Key Names

-Consider a file that defines the following variables:

-    # confusing.yml
-    this:
-      is:
-        ambiguous
-      was:
-        very: ambiguous
-        extremely: confusing

-At first glance, ths file defines two CMDB keys:
-  - `confusing.this.is` (a string)
-  - `confusing.this.was` (a map)

-However, an equally valid interpretation would be:
-  - `confusing.this.is`
-  - `confusing.this.was.very`
-  - `confusing.this.was.extremely`

-Because CMDB keys cannot contain maps, the first interpretation is wrong.
-The second interpretation is valid according to the data model, but results in a situation where the type of the keys could change if the structure of the YML file changes.

-For this reason, any YAML file that defines an "ambiguous" key name will cause an error at initialization time.
-To avoid ambiguous key names, think of your YAML file as a tree and remember that _leaf nodes must define data_ and _internal nodes must define structure_.